 Global Math Challenge is of course more than a contest – it’s a celebration of creative mathematical thinking.
 Students don’t just get to test their logical thinking skills, they can also discover all new approaches to problem-solving with the Global Math Challenge Review and Analysis.

-Instituto Altum in Culiacan, Mexico, recently took part in the Challenge for the third time, entering over 90 students from elementary to high school level.
+The Instituto Altum recently took part in the Challenge for the third time, entering over 90 students from elementary to high school level.
 We talked to Jesús Reynaga from the school about their experience with the contest:

 We at Instituto Altum take a strong focus so that science, technology are promoted right from the elementary levels of education.
 In the case of math, we provide a more practical approach where students learn to solve real-world problems that they can then apply to their everyday lives.